Online Probabilistic Model Identification using Adaptive Recursive MCMC: ARMCMC ALGORITHM

 \textit{Overall reliability:} The total expected number of samples with distances less than $\epsilon$ from $\mathbb{E}(P_k)$ are the summation of the two parts mentioned above.
 Hence, it is obtained through dividing by $k$:

 \pa{With the new obtained reliability, which is greater than the desired one, we can safely decrease the number of evaluations.} For the sake of illustration, Fig. \ref{fig:lambda} presents the minimum required number of evaluations with respect to $\lambda$ for different precisions and reliabilities.
-As it can be seen, the MCMC is equal to ARMCM if $\lambda$ is always set to one.
+As it can be seen, the ARMCMC is equal to MCMC if $\lambda$ is always set to one, and have trivial solution for $\lambda=0$.
 The number of evaluations in ARMCMC mitigates as the validity of the previous model increases. \end{proof}

-\section{Results}
+\section{RESULTS}

 In this section, we demonstrate the performance of the proposed approach with two examples.
-First, we employ ARMCMC to identify parameters in the soft bending actuator model and compare the results by RLS and PF.
+First, we employ ARMCMC to identify parameters in the soft bending actuator model and compare the results by Recursive Least Square (RLS) and Particle Filter (PF).
+RLS is the recursive version of the least squares solution for online data, which utilizes the matrix inversion lemma and Riccati equation as a special case of the Kalman filter \cite{simon2006optimal}.
+Sequential Monte Carlo methods, also known as PF, comprise a collection of Monte Carlo algorithms that address filtering problems encountered in Bayesian statistical inference and signal processing \cite{kantas2015particle}.
+The goal is to use a sequence of data to recursively characterise the joint posterior distributions of input and output given the state transition density \cite{pitt1999filtering}.
 In the second example, we evaluate our method on the Hunt-Crossley model when given a reality-based simulation, and compare it with a simple MCMC and RLS.
-All the results/code are available on \url{https://github.com/anonym-paper/ARMCMC/tree/submitted}.
+All the results/code are available on \url{https://github.com/pagand/ARMCMC}.